JulienPascal/thesis/README.md

 This repository contains a **thesis template** that passes [the requirements of the Ecole Doctorale of Sciences Po](https://www.sciencespo.fr/ecole-doctorale/fr/content/soutenance-de-these.html).
-This repository also tells you want are the administrative tasks you should do prior your thesis defense.
+This repository also lets you know what are the administrative tasks you should do prior your thesis defense.

 # Why this repository?